01Use Credible and Cost-Effective Ways to Fundraise

 Expect support staff to use excellent customer relations techniques and to know how to handle the most common problems that people call about.
 Set up your website so that anyone can find the right person to contact.
 Set up a chat box so people can ask questions in real time.
 Avoid those horrible contact forms and add photos of key staff with their email addresses.

 Even though nonprofits are not required to publish an annual report, do it anyway.
-It is necessary to your professional image and provides another avenue to keep your donors informed.
+It is necessary for your professional image and provides another avenue to keep your donors informed.

 Annual reports today needn't always follow traditional forms.
 Your report could be online only, or a video.
 Just make sure that, at least annually, you report on the financial health of your organization and just how donations are helping the people you serve.